Los Ríos Region: Geography

 Los Ríos Region lies in the southern temperate zone and in a tectonically active milieu.
 Four distinct landscape types, or morphological units, can be distinguished in the region.
 These are from west to east; the Coastal Range, the Intermediate Depression, the Precordillera and the Andes.
 These units are oriented parallel to the coast and the subduction zone there.
 An exception to this are the eastern hills in Mariquina and Máfil that despite belonging to the Coast Range system adrift eastwards and comes very close to the Precordillera cutting the Intermediate Depression in two.
 The Coastal Cordillera does not exceed the 1000 m in height being Cerro Oncol (715 m) the highest point in the section north of Valdivia River.
 The Coast Range is cut by Valdivia and Bueno Rivers, deeply incised rivers that drains the inland.
 Most of the Coast is covered by native Valdivian temperate rain forest, although it has in some parts been substituted by plantations of exotic species, specially Douglas firs and eucalyptus.

 Two great agricultural flatlands exist in the region, the Mariquina valley and Los Llanos of La Unión and Río Bueno.
 The first one is a tectonic depression in the Coast Range connected to Valdivia by Cruces River and the second is the continuation of the Intermediate Depression that re-opens south of Máfil.
 The flatlands and mayor river valleys form large, open, cultural landscapes used as grassing meadows or for growing crops.

 The Precordillera is a narrow band characterized by hosting a large number of deep glacial piedmont lakes that are dammed by moraines.
-These lakes intersect forested granitic mountain massifs of up to 1500 m.
-The Precordilleran hills and mountains have step slopes to the north and south as the main direction of the Quaternary glaciers where from east to west.
+These lakes intersect forested granitic mountain massifs of up to 1500 m, such as Cordillera Negra and Cerros de Quimán.The Precordilleran hills and mountains have step slopes to the north and south as the main direction of the Quaternary glaciers where from east to west.
 Many lake shores are cleared lands where agriculture, settlements and resort areas develop.